project-pans/project-pans.github.io/_pages/about.md

 ## Jonathan Aldridge

-My name is Jonathan Aldridge, an I am a senior in Computer Engineering at Auburn University.
-I have an interest in the field of cybersecurity, and hope to learn as much about it as I can.
+My name is Jonathan Aldridge, and I am a senior in Computer Engineering at Auburn University.
+I have an interest in the field of cybersecurity and hope to learn as much about it as I can.

 <img src="/assets/images/sr design profile.png" width="200" height="250" >